$L_\mu-L_\tau$ gauge bosons in beam dumps and supernovae: Supernovae constraints

 \subsection{Results}

 In~\cref{fig:combined_sn_bounds} we combine the results of each of the supernova constraints discussed above.
 We find $\mathcal{O}(1)$ disagreement with previous calculations in the literature owing to the various improvements we have made (discussed in detail in \cref{sec:sn_appendix}).
 We have been able to reproduce previous results when replicating the methods used in those papers.
+Constraints for an extended mass range are presented in \cref{sec:sn_appendix}.

 In agreement with~\cite{Fiorillo:2022cdq,Lai:2024mse} we find that the direct detection of high energy neutrinos offers the most powerful probe of $L_{\mu}-L_\tau$ gauge bosons over the vast majority of the parameter space.
 Unsurprisingly, constraints from (the lack of observation of) high energy neutrinos always surpass the sensitivity of the Raffelt criterion.
 This is easy to understand: if $L_V\sim L_\nu$ and $\langle E_V \rangle \gg \langle E_\nu \rangle$ and with the neutrino detection cross section being much higher, then the complete absence of high energy events observed in the IMB detector automatically yields a much stronger constraint.